sharife/hexagonbio/site/content/team/_index.md

       link: 'https://www.linkedin.com/in/aaymeloglu'
       name: Andy Aymeloglu
       text: >-
         Andy is the Head of Engineering at Hexagon Bio.
-Previously he was Director of Engineering at Palantir Technologies.
+Previously, he was Director of Engineering at Palantir Technologies.
       title: Head of Engineering
     - image: '/img/profile_tod.jpg'